EQuimper/equimper.com/pages/about.md

 Besides that, I own a [Youtube Channel](https://www.youtube.com/channel/UC7R7bcH9-KEBDiGNP1mZnmw) where I teach web development.
 I try my best to give a good insight into how I think about working with certain problems.
 I help then getting into Javascript as well with server-side stuff.

 When I'm not working I still code some of my personal projects.
 Programming is more than just a work for me, this is a hobby, it's a **passion**.
 But if I'm not in front of a computer I pass all my time with my beautiful fiance and our two dogs.
-At the end of the year, a small little person joins the family 😃.
+At the end of the year, a small little person will joins the family 😃.

 #### Why having this blog?